CDA Completes Process Of Bids For Expansion, Improvement Of Kurang Road - UrduPoint

 Concerned formation has been directed to complete the all codal formalities so that work on the project could be initiated in March.

-Kurang Road was dilapidated condition since last many years due to which residents of the Margalla Town and other commuters had to face the difficulties.
+Kurang Road is in dilapidated condition since last many years due to which residents of the Margalla Town and other commuters have to face the difficulties.

 To resolve this longstanding issue of the locality, CDA management after completing codal formalities prepared a project which was placed before CDA-DWP, during 46th meeting, in the January this year.

-CDA-DWP approved the project and cost amounting to Rs.101.182 million for widening/improvement of Kurang Road, Margalla Phase-I & II.
+CDA-DWP approved the project and cost amounting to Rs 101.182 million for widening and improvement of Kurang Road, Margalla Phase-I & II.

 Under this project, in addition to widening and improvement electrical, mechanical and soft landscaping on the Kurang Road would be carried out.